 By Dr. Lilian Abrams, PhD, MBA, MCC

-Accountability, of course, is the downstream outcome of motivation.
-With each client, we quickly moved from what went wrong (the negative side of accountability) to lessons learned and new approaches to try to individualize motivation for employees, and prevent negative outcomes in the first place.
+Accountability for outcomes, of course, is the downstream outcome of someone’s motivation.
+In each client conversation, we quickly moved from starting with what went wrong, to the client’s lessons learned.
+We then focused on new approaches to help my client individualize their approach to motivating their employees, and preventing the original negative outcomes in the first place.

-Anna let the ball drop repeatedly, and Susan was very disappointed and frustrated.
-Susan told Anna about the negative impression she was having on the client, and then Anna stepped up her performance.
+Anna let the ball drop repeatedly during the planning stage, and Susan was very disappointed and frustrated.
+Susan gave Anna feedback in terms of the negative impression she was having on the client.
+Anna then stepped up her performance.

-Susan and I first discussed what she could learn from this incident, and what she might do differently from the get-go next time.
+Susan and I discussed what she could learn from this incident, and what she might do differently from the get-go next time.
 Then, Susan sighed, and said plaintively, “Why don’t I have team members who would run through walls for me?
 I would love to have people who would do things really well, not because I told them bad news, but just because it was me who asked!”
-Well, this lead to a whole ‘nother discussion, about what that would take.
+Well, this led to an entirely new discussion, about what it would take for Susan to achieve that level of rapport with her team members.

-After discussing a few leaders who Susan thought do have the kind of followership she wants, Susan realized that really, it starts with her.
-As Susan realized, it’s “transaction in, transaction out” – if she treats people transactionally, then that is what she will get back, and not “running through walls”.
-To get a different dynamic, she realized that she needs to start it off by, in her words, “overflowing” in showing others her sincere caring and thoughtfulness on their behalf, both personally and professionally.
+After discussing a few leaders who Susan thought had the kind of followership she wanted, Susan realized that really, it needed to start with her.
+As Susan began to understand, it’s “transaction in, transaction out” – if she treats people transactionally, then that is what she will get back, as opposed to the “running through walls” relationship.
+To get a different dynamic, she saw that she needed to start it off by, in her words, adopting a stance of “overflowing,” in how she showed others her sincere caring and thoughtfulness on their behalf, both personally and professionally.

 As a case in point, we started with Anna.
-She told me that Anna is really “into” nice teas.
+She told me that Anna really enjoyed drinking fancy teas.
 She also noted that Anna dearly wants to be promoted during the next promotion cycle.
 Susan therefore decided to proactively think about who Anna might need to meet in her firm to help her achieve her promotion, and how Ann might approach them, as well as how Susan could help her.
 Susan is now planning to bring that up proactively to Anna during their next one-on-one meeting.
-On the personal side, Susan also decided that the next time they were both in the office, she was going to bring Anna a special tea to try.
-We then started to apply this thinking to all of Susan’s directs.
+On the personal side of the relationship, Susan also decided that the next time she and Anna were in the office together, she was going to bring Anna a special tea to try.
+We then started to apply this thinking to each of Susan’s directs.
 I expect that it won’t be long until Susan experiences a shift from Anna and others!

 Next was Chang.
-To make a long story short, he realized that one of his “problem” employees, who procrastinates, cares a lot of his reputation in the organization, while another was timid and wanting strong direction because he was afraid to make a mistake.
-We talked about what he could do and the right wording and approach he could use with each one, to motivate them towards better outcomes.
+To make a long story short, we discussed two of his “problem” employees, one of whom was procrastinating and seemed to care primarily about his reputation in the organization, while another was timid and wanting strong direction because he was afraid to make a mistake.
+Our discussion helped Chang land on what he could do, including the right wording and approach he could use, with each one of them, to motivate them towards better outcomes.
 I look forward to hearing good things from him as well!

 Elevate your Leadership Potential